laurakond/Once-Upon-a-Time/README.md

 - My thanks goes to my mentor, [Martina Terlevic](https://github.com/SephTheOverwitch), for providing advice on how to improve my code, giving suggestions how to troubleshoot and providing reassurance when my confidence stumbled.
 - Also thank you goes to [Richard Wells](https://github.com/D0nni387) who helped with original project idea development and troubleshooting code errors.
-- Thank you also to student tutor support for more troubleshooting assistance, and the CI slack community for sharing their experiences, giving advice and suggestions.
+- Thank you to student tutor support for more troubleshooting assistance, and the CI slack community for sharing their experiences, giving advice and suggestions.

 ### Code Inspiration
-- CI Love Sandwiches walkthrough project has provided valuable insight and inspiration on how to start working on the code and what to look out for when creating a Python project.
+- CI Love Sandwiches walkthrough project has provided valuable insight and inspiration on how to start working on the code and what to look out for when creating my Python project.
-    - Credits to the project are also noted within the code.
+    - Credit to the project are also noted within the code.
 - Fellow student, Georgina Carlisle's, PP3 work, especially for the idea on how to clear the content.
     - Credit is also noted within the code.